Afkupuz/cachereview/architecture-page.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Data Assets:
 - *Cache Breach*:
   - Integrity Failure Impact: Attacker that can infiltrate cache can gain access to stored token.
+Tokens should be stored encrypted for maximum
+  security.

 Resources